Our Love of Neurodivergent Heroes

 A writer friend recently posted on Facebook that he was having trouble not giving his detective hero “too many autistic traits.”
-This struck me, as I have recently found myself wondering whether Mr. Darcy, hero of Jane Austen’s Pride & Prejudice and literary crush of countless women, might have had Asperger Syndrome.
+This struck me, as I have recently found myself wondering whether Mr. Darcy, hero of Jane Austen’s Pride & Prejudice and literary crush of countless women, might have been autistic himself.

-Consider Sherlock Holmes.
-He’s obsessive all right; he can identify different soils and types of cigarette ash at a glance.
+And then there’s Sherlock Holmes, a perennial favorite.
+As I write this we have three avatars onscreen: Robert Downey Jr. in the movies, Benedict Cumberbatch on British television, and Jonny Lee Miller on American television.
+Like most autistic people, Sherlock is fascinated to the point of obsession with certain topics and has become an expert on them; for instance, he can identify different soils and types of cigarette ash at a glance.
 He has very few friends and says of his time at university, “I was never a very sociable fellow, Watson, always rather fond of moping in my rooms and working out my own little methods of thought, so that I never mixed much with the men of my year.”
-He is indifferent to the feelings of others, even his friend Watson.
-We seem pretty obsessed ourselves with Holmes; there are three avatars of Holmes at the moment, played by Robert Downey Jr. in the movies, Benedict Cumberbatch on British TV, and Jonny Lee Miller on American TV.

 Why do we make such people into heroes?
 When I was much younger, a friend and I made a list of the traits we found most attractive in a movie or TV male character.
 It was pretty short: dark, tall, with an accent, and aloof or distant.
 We didn’t like “players,” we liked the guys who pretty much ignored women except for the one exceptional woman to whom they would give their heart forever, as Mr. Darcy gives his to Lizzie.
-Of course we wanted to be that exceptional woman who inspired such love.
+Of course we wanted to be that exceptional woman who inspired such love, but we also needed a role model for the hero who could love like that, and Mr. Darcy fit the bill.

 Perhaps that’s the hook.
 We want to believe that these great minds are accompanied by a great heart.
-We accept that only a privileged few will ever be allowed to see that heart, because we hope to be one of those few.
+We accept that only a privileged few will ever be allowed to see that heart–and we hope to be one of those few.

 I’ve also noticed the trend, which followed hard on the heels of the Curmudgeon Craze (House, Simon Cowell, etc.) and I wonder if one of the attractions of the aloof hero is that women assume that it means that he’ll be more faithful once they are in a relationship, on the theory that “If he never looked at a woman before me I won’t have to worry about him looking at any woman after me”?
 Pairing assumed faithfulness with assumed hidden depth of feeling is an alluring and potentially devastating combination.